pnp/sp-dev-fx-aces/samples/ImageCard-ApplyLeave-OOF-Holiday/README.md

   - LeaveType (Single line of text)
   - LeaveDescription (Multi line of text)
   - AppliedBy (People & Group)
+  - Status (Choice) with choices 'Approved' and 'Rejected'

 > Create a SharePoint list (named "ConfigList") with the below columns
+  - Title (Single line of text)
   - Value (Single line of text)
   - Email (Single line of text)

+'Title' column is default column in SharePoint list, which is Name of the
   Note: To keep it simple I used column names type as "Single line of text", we can change the type of the column at any time.

 ## Solution